wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-In the last years criminal organisations regularly tried to steal personal data of comopanies an demand money in exchange to not make this information public.
+In the last years criminal organisations regularly tried to steal personal data from companies and demand money in exchange to not make this information public.
 To reduce that risk, an external IT security company will periodically attempt this and give feedback for further improvements.

 <div class="formalpara-title">